Nola Pender’s Health Promotion Model: A Comprehensive Guide

 Perceived Self-Efficacy

 Perceived self-efficacy refers to an individual’s confidence in their ability to perform a specific behavior.
-Higher levels of self-efficacy are associated with greater likelihood of engaging in health-promoting behaviors.
+Higher levels of self-efficacy are associated with a greater likelihood of engaging in health-promoting behaviors.

 Activity-Related Affect